Gaza edges closer to famine as Israel’s total blockade nears its third month

 The impact is clear: The World Food Programme (WFP) announced this week that its warehouses are now barren; the soup kitchens that are still running are severely rationing their last stocks; and what little food remains in Gaza’s markets is now being sold for exorbitant prices that most cannot afford.
 A simple bag of flour now costs the equivalent of $100, several people told CNN.

+On Wednesday night, thousands of desperate residents stormed a United Nations school and several warehouses in Gaza City, searching for food and basic supplies.
+In the Rimal neighborhood of southern Gaza City, men, women, and children attempted to force their way into the buildings, hoping to find remnants of supplies such as flour and canned goods.

+Others looked for tents, tarps, and batteries while gunfire was heard as armed men attempted to repel people from entering the facilities.
+Elsewhere in the city, people stormed warehouses in several neighborhoods.

-Cases of acute child malnutrition are also rapidly rising, one of the telltale signs of impending famine.
-Nearly 3,700 children were diagnosed last month, an 82% increase from February, according to the United Nations.
+Cases of acute child malnutrition in Gaza are rapidly rising, one of the telltale signs of impending famine.
+Nearly 3,700 children were diagnosed last month, an 82% increase from February, according to the UN.

 Five-year-old Usama al-Raqab has already lost 8 lbs in the last month, now weighing just 20 lbs, according to his mother.
 According to the World Health Organization, the median weight for a healthy 5-year-old boy is about 40 lbs.